alterasc/alterasc.github.io/docs/Spells.md

 You create low-cresting waves of water under the feet of the target, able to propel them while moving.
 The target’s speed increases by 10 feet.

-Wizard 2, Bloodrager 2, Druid 2, Hunter 2, Ranger 2, Child of Acavna and Amaznen 2, Claw of the False Wyrm 2
+Wizard 2, Bloodrager 2, Druid 2, Hunter 2, Ranger 2, Soldier of Gaia 2, Child of Acavna and Amaznen 2, Claw of the False Wyrm 2

 `fe43fadb91b040b38718e88dd5744413`
 `SlipstreamAbility`